DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Level Design Going Forward.md

 Watch this video: <https://m.youtube.com/watch?v=xKxiOsXC1m0&t=260s>

+This document summarizes what is in this video and applies it to our own game.

 The overall idea of this document is that your game's gameplay should dictate how levels are designed.

 # Gameplay Gardens